hiteule/esp-livingcolors/README.md

 ## FAQ

 **The LED will flash quickly (every 100ms)**\
-The card does not know the remote address.
+The card doesn't know the remote address.
 You should run a learning procedure.
 Please see the "How to use it ?" section.

 **The LED will flash slowly (every 1s)**\
 The remote address learning procedure fail (no address found).
 You should restart a learning procedure.
 Place the remote control close to the card and press several buttons.